 In any conversation about the guitar, particularly in rock music, one cannot have this discussion without including Eddie Van Halen’s innovation and technique as it relates to the evolution of the instrument.
 After Jimi Hendrix, Eddie’s concept and approach to the guitar transformed the way we play the electric guitar.
 In 1978 listeners had no concept or explanation of what they were hearing from that now iconic second track from their debut, self titled album Van Halen in the composition Eruption.
 Below is a complete video of the interview at his induction ceremony:

 After watching this, I’m reminded of the fact that Edward Van Halen is by no means a perfect human being.
-There are his quite public personal struggles with alcoholism, a failed marriage to actress Valerie Bertinelli and other well documented personality clashes with the singers of Van Halen.
+There are his quite public personal struggles with alcoholism, a complicated marriage and relationship with actress Valerie Bertinelli, as well as other documented personality clashes with the singers of Van Halen.
 However, I think the real miracle here is that this man is still alive and growing more and more comfortable with terms “living deity”, icon, and innovator.
 How many of these artists have come and gone before leaving this world far too early: Jimi Hendrix, Keith Moon, John Lennon, Curt Cobain, etc.?

 My hope is – and this is simply in his DNA or not – that Eddie Van Halen will use this opportunity to demystify his persona, use this status and notoriety to share his story with more audiences.
 While it is true – Edward Van Halen will undoubtedly be included in conversations hundreds of years from now and his name in the history books as one of the geniuses of the art form.
 The real gift is in the form of this new founded generosity and humility of becoming comfortable in this role as a genius living among us in the present.